The European Economy: An Introduction

 IV.
 Common Agricultural Policy

-1. Fixes EU agricultural prices at high levels.
+1. For many years, farmer's incomes were supported by holding agricultural prices at high levels.

-2. Opens internal markets and by maintains uniform internal prices.
+2. Opened internal markets and maintained uniform internal prices.

-3. Protects European agricultural market from import competition with a system of variable levies.
+3. Protected European agricultural market from import competition with a system of variable levies.

 4. Export subsidies to ensure that European farmers can compete on external markets.